 Bellinger’s full turn at the end of his swing can be overlooked but it is such an integral part of his ability to hit for power.
 The back of his jersey is facing the camera on the other side of the field and we can read his last name with ease.

-Cody Bellinger’s 2019 campaign is off to a tremendous start, and it is likely to continue through the season.
+Cody Bellinger’s 2019 campaign was one for the books, and it is likely to continue through the 2021 season.
 His defense has been spectacular, but nothing is more impressive than his bat and mastery of simple movements.
 To master these movements and to watch over 100 videos on drills designed for you to unlock your power by hitting guru Matt Lisle, get yourself a membership to The Hitting Vault today.